xlladdins/xll/docs/Excel4MacrosA-D.md

     > to convert it to the specified type.
 If the value cannot be
     > converted, the macro returns the \#VALUE\! error value.

->
+> &nbsp;

-Reference    is the cell or cells in which you want to store the argument's value.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is the cell or cells in which you want to store the argument's value.

   - > If you specify reference, the value that is passed to ARGUMENT is
     > entered as a constant in the specified cell, and name\_text